Algorithmically Establishing Trust in Evaluators: Detailed Proofs

 \subsubsection{Part 2 (Robustness)}

-We prove the following lemma: \begin{lemma} The probability of error (i.e., the verifier accepts a $y' \neq y$) at the $r^{\text{th}}$ round is $\left(1/4\right)^r$. \end{lemma} \begin{proof} In here we have two scenarios: either the evaluator knows $f$, or it is lying or cheating.
+We prove the following lemma: \begin{lemma} The probability of error (i.e., the verifier accepts a $y' \neq y$) at the $r^{\text{th}}$ round is $\left(1/4\right)^r$. \end{lemma} \begin{proof} In here we have two scenarios: either the evaluator knows $f$, or it doesn't, and hence it is lying or cheating.

 Knowing $f$ implies that the evaluator will generate a `good' $x'$ every time, such that $\tilde{y'} = y$; and hence it will pass the checks from the verifier w.p.1.
 For the proof we focus then on the second case: that the evaluator is lying or cheating.